Travel Credit Cards FAQ

 - Do travel credit cards have foreign transaction fees?
 Some travel credit cards might come with foreign transaction fees.
 This means that if you were to use one of these cards, you could get hit with a fee on any souvenirs you purchase abroad.
 However, some travel credit cards – Chase Sapphire Preferred® Card, for example – waive this fee.
 It’s wise to contact your travel credit card provider before you go and make any purchases abroad.
 The last thing you want to do is sample the local cuisine only to have a foreign transaction fee spoil the mood.

 - Are travel credit cards good for business travel?
 For the most part, travel credit cards can make a welcome addition to any business travelers wallet.
 Take the Capital One® Spark® Miles for Business as a prime example.
-Earn a one-time bonus of 50,000 miles when you spend $4,500 in the first 3 months of opening your account.
-You can then put those miles toward booking a business trip.
+Earn 50,000 bonus miles when you spend $5,000 in the first 3 months and earn 150,000 bonus miles when you spend $50,000 in the first 6 months of your account opening.

 - How do travel credit cards work?
 In a nutshell, travel credit cards allow you to earn points, rewards, or miles on your travel-related expenses.
 Some credit cards – like the Capital One® VentureOne® Rewards Credit Card – fall into the fixed value category where each mile is worth 1 cent toward travel.
 Other cards feature a transferrable pool of points where you can use them in a partner program.